Doctor Employed Full-time Priorities

 - Purchase a primary home.
 This gives you an asset and potentially some tax deductions.
 Here are typical Mortgage Loan Application Requirements.

 - Accumulate diverse assets, across all asset classes (stocks, bonds, cash, real estate)

 - Consider expanding your investments for additional diversification.
 For example, purchase a rental property

 - Stay the course with your passive investments.
 Don’t be swayed by market fads or bubbles

-- Don’t be motivated by keeping up with the Joneses.
+- Don’t be distracted by an impulse to "keep up with the Joneses."
 It doesn’t matter what your peers are up to financially.
 Their lives and priorities are different than yours.
 Don’t over-extend your household in an effort to compete with anyone else

 - As you accumulate more assets, consider estate planning and asset protections